-Very wet and windy weather can significantly impact the rail network.
+Very wet and windy weather can significantly impact the railway.

-When this happens, our engineers work determinedly night and day to keep the railway open for passenger services:
+When this happens, our engineers work determinedly night and day to keep the railway open for your train services:

-With winds of 70mph to 80mph forecast across Britain, Network Rail and train operators are preparing for the impact of Storm Ciara this Sunday with speed restrictions and some reduced services expected.
+With wind and heavy rain forecast across Britain, Network Rail and train operators are preparing for the impact of severe weather.

-We advise passengers to check before they travel and keep in touch with the latest information provided by train operators via their websites, apps, Twitter and contact centres.
+We advise you to check before you travel and keep in touch with the latest information provided by train operators via their websites, apps and Twitter.

 What does stormy weather do to the railway?